alihamza00078647-byte/Beginner-Projects/README.md

 # Beginner-Projects
-These are my Initial Projects
+These are my Initial Projects.
-Trying to change something.
+Author - Ali Hamza